 Just as people have different skin tones, so can people have different gum tones.
 Often, darkening of the gums occurs because of an irritant and isn’t a person’s natural gum color.
-Fortunately, laser gum depigmentation Miami is one way to remove dark pigment and restore the gums to a healthy, pink color.
+Fortunately, laser gum depigmentation Miami can remove dark pigment and restore the gums to a healthy, pink color.

-Your gums might also produce extra pigment in response to irritation.
-Cigarette smoke is a common irritant that leads to an increase in melanin production in the gums.
+Gums can produce extra pigment in response to smoking cigarettes or other tobacco products.
 The darker color is usually more visible in smokers who have a lighter skin complexion.
 Known as “smoker’s melanosis,” darkening of the gums that occurs due to tobacco exposure can be reversed by quitting smoking.

 Some medical conditions, or the medications prescribed to treat certain conditions, can also increase melanin in the gums.
-For example, some endocrine disorders, such as Addison’s disease, which cause darkening of the skin, can also cause pigmentation on the gums.
+For example, endocrine disorders, such as Addison’s disease, cause darkening of the skin and pigmentation on the gums.
 Antimalarial medications and the antibiotic minocycline can also cause dark spots to develop on the gums.

-Interestingly enough, in some cases, the darkening of the gums isn’t necessarily caused by pigmentation but by an outside factor.
-Small pieces of metal, or amalgam, fillings can embed themselves into the gum tissue when a person is getting a filling or if a dentist is removing an older filling.
+Interestingly enough, in some cases, the darkening of the gums isn’t necessarily caused by pigmentation but by an external factor.
+Small pieces of metal or amalgam fillings can embed themselves into the gum tissue when a person is getting a filling or having one removed.
 The metallic substance causes a blue or black spot to appear on the gums.

 Coping With Darker Gums

 How you cope or deal with the darkening of the gums depends on the cause.
 In the case of medications, your doctor might prescribe a different medicine, one that doesn’t increase pigment.
-If you smoke, quitting smoking can be the best thing you do, not only for the health and appearance of your gums but for your overall health.
+If you smoke, quitting smoking may be the best thing you decide to do since it can significantly improve your overall health and the appearance of your gums.

 It’s also possible that dark gums are related to gum disease.
-Usually, the more serious forms of gum disease, such as trench mouth, have darker gums as a symptom.
+Darker gums can be an indication of more serious gum disease, such as trench mouth.
 In that case, treating periodontal disease with surgery to remove the damaged tissue or with antibiotics to clear up the infection is often your best option for dealing with discolored gums.

 Laser Gum Depigmentation Procedure

 Treatment is available if the darkening of your gums is purely a cosmetic issue.
-Some people naturally have higher levels of melanin than others, leading to brown or black, not pink gums.
-The positioning of a person’s gums can make the discoloration more visible, too.
+In addition to naturally higher melanin levels, the positioning of a person’s gums can make the discoloration more visible.
 For example, some people show a lot of gum when they smile, known as a gummy smile.
 If the gums are also very dark, people can feel more self-conscious about them.

-In these cases, Miami Beach laser gum depigmentation might be a suitable option.
+Miami Beach laser gum depigmentation might be a suitable option for these situations.
 During the treatment, a periodontist uses a laser to essentially bleach the gums, removing the gingival hyperpigmentation and bringing pink gum tissue.

-Similar to laser skin resurfacing, laser gum bleaching destroys the top layer of cells on the gum.
-When those cells are destroyed, the pigment is as well, leaving pinker gums behind.
+Similar to laser skin resurfacing, laser gum bleaching destroys the top layer of cells on the gum along with the pigment is as well, leaving pinker gums behind.
 Treatment with a dental laser is usually quick and there is no lengthy downtime required afterward.
 Many people get the results they were hoping for after just a single treatment session.

 Who can get gum bleaching?